Richard Owen: Conflicts with his peers

-It has been suggested by some authors that the portrayal of Owen as a vindictive and treacherous man was fostered and encouraged by his rivals (particularly Darwin, Hooker, and Huxley) and may be somewhat undeserved.
-In the first part of his career he was rightly regarded as one of the great scientific figures of the age.
-In the second part of his career his reputation fell.

-Owen's lost scientific standing was not due solely to his underhanded dealings with colleagues; it was also due to serious errors of scientific judgement that were discovered and publicized.
+Owen's lost scientific standing was not due solely to his underhanded dealings with colleagues; it was also due to serious errors of scientific judgement that were discovered and publicised.
 A fine example was his decision to classify man in a separate subclass of the Mammalia (see Man's place in nature).
-In this Owen had no supporters at all.
+In this, Owen had no supporters at all.
 Also, his unwillingness to come off the fence concerning evolution became increasingly damaging to his reputation as time went on.
 Owen continued working after his official retirement at the age of 79, but he never recovered the good opinions he had garnered in his younger days.